Super Rugby Aotearoa: New Zealand Rugby announces schedule for 2021 tournament - NZ Herald

 With four consecutive titles under their belt, the Crusaders are set to enter the competition as favourites once again.

-NZ Rugby is also working closely with Ruby Australia over trans-Tasman matches between respective Super Rugby sides, and more details will be released shortly.
+NZ Rugby is also working closely with Rugby Australia over transtasman matches between respective Super Rugby sides, and more details will be released shortly.

 2021 Super Rugby Aotearoa schedule: